The National War College annually hosts roughly 220 mid-career students

 Students are re-sectioned into different teaching seminars for each of the

-six major core courses and are also sectioned for core course 6700, international
+six major core courses which run in sequence throughout the year, and are also sectioned for core course 6610,

-the globe.)
+Field Studies, which runs concurrently throughout the year.
 These re-sectionings are managed to maximize students' exposure

 to the population at large of their NWC classmates.
 Our goal is to ensure